 The best spots to watch the fireworks in Ho Chi Minh

 Are you here this Tet?
 Lucky you!
 You will be able to enjoy the beautiful Tet fireworks in Ho Chi Minh.
-We found the best spots for you to watch them:

 New to Tet?
 Here’s a crash course on the do’s and don’ts during Tet in Vietnam